-As of March 2021, 99% of children are from ethnic minorities: this places Ashfield Valley in a very small percentage of schools nationally with similar circumstances.
+As of October 2015, 100% of children are from ethnic minorities: this places Ashfield Valley in a very small percentage of schools nationally with similar circumstances.
 The large majority of children have ethnic roots in Pakistan and are Muslims.
-There are also a rising number of asylum seeker children from Pakistan and and North Africa.
-(2.5% of school roll Rec - Year 6 June 2015).
+There are also significant numbers of asylum seeker children and children from Eastern Europe.
+(7.5% of school roll Rec - Year 6 June 2015).
 This poses considerable challenges: the children can be admitted at any point in the school year, often with minimal notice and after lengthy periods out of education.
 The majority of the children are at a very early stage of learning English.
-Mother tongues include Urdu and Yoruba.
+Mother tongues include Czech, Slovakian, Hungarian, Albanian and Roma.
 The school community is predominantly Muslim.